England squad: Jadon Sancho left out but Gareth Southgate recalls Marcus Rashford for World Cup qualifiers

 Jadon Sancho has been left out of the England squad for November's World Cup qualifiers against Albania and San Marino, but his Manchester United team-mate Marcus Rashford returns following injury.

-Sancho, who moved to United from Borussia Dortmund this summer, has been limited to mostly substitute appearances so far this season.
+Sancho, who moved to United from Borussia Dortmund this summer, has been limited to mostly substitute appearances so far this season and is yet to score or assist for his new club.

-Manchester United's Jesse Lingard also misses out on Gareth Southgate's squad, along with Atletico Madrid right-back Kieran Trippier and AC Milan defender Fikayo Tomori.
+Rashford is back for the first time since undergoing shoulder surgery following the Euro 2020 final and has started his comeback impressively, scoring three goals in five games for United.

 - England | Latest news | Fixtures | Results | Tables